• Instagram

 Next, add 5 minced garlic cloves, 3 ounces of tomato paste, 3 jalapeños sliced lengthwise, and 5 cups of boiling water or hot broth/stock.
 The chicken should be covered, so add more if necessary.

-Soup in a pot next to spice bottles.
+Orange-red soup with chicken and jalapenos in a large pot next to spice bottles.

-You’ll want to raise the heat to high, and bring the broth to boil., Then immediately reduce the broth to simmer and cook the contents of the pot for 25-40 minutes until the chicken is cooked through.
+You’ll want to raise the heat to high, and bring the broth to a boil, Then immediately reduce the broth to simmer and cook the contents of the pot for 25-40 minutes until the chicken is cooked through.

 Note: Do not boil the chicken, just simmer it.
 If you boil the chicken, it will be tough.
 Simmering it on low will yield a tender, fall-off-the-bone chicken.